Skip to main content

 I require an emergency supply, which I previously would have received via 119 within 48 hours, how can I do the same via NHS Supply Chain?

-Please contact our Hospital Care team or the Foundry team during the working week should you require an emergency supply.
+Please contact our Hospital Care team during the working week should you require an emergency supply.

 What do I need to do to ensure that I can access a smooth continuous supply of tests?